PeterAland/Multiple-Buck-Converter/README.md

 ## Design
 The board designed with Altium Designer, it is a 2 layer board with main buck converter IC is LM2596 ASynchronous Buck Converter

+## Manufacturing
+BOM, Gerber and NC drill files is included in project output folder